SJG-Devops-Projects/vagrant.md/README.md

 ![Screenshot 2024-08-21 142659](https://github.com/user-attachments/assets/7497015c-d53d-42a3-9f8b-6284df854766)

 ![Screenshot 2024-08-21 160532](https://github.com/user-attachments/assets/89dd71cb-25d4-4c6e-a2dd-b89364955ea4)

+Click on Terminal, then New Terminal to open your terminal on VS Code.

 ![Screenshot 2024-08-21 164809](https://github.com/user-attachments/assets/6d8bedc3-d261-45bf-a495-42a163e646dd)

+Click on the dropdown arrow and select Git bash or any other terminal of your choice.

 ![Screenshot 2024-08-21 164850](https://github.com/user-attachments/assets/a22580cd-f0aa-4a82-9499-6dc7bb7cdaa5)

-Create a Vagrantfile by initializing Vagrant indicating the base box with the code below.
+Create a Vagrantfile by initializing Vagrant and indicating the base box with the code below.

 ```
 Vagrant init ubuntu/bionic64
 ```

 ![Screenshot 2024-08-21 161335](https://github.com/user-attachments/assets/24f27a10-0806-44c7-9113-6cc4249bf13d)

 A Vagrantfile will be created inside your folder.